robert-kurcina/bb-foo/README.md

-# For Natalie
+# OVERVIEW
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+It requires that NodeJS and the Yarn package are available.

 ### Part 1 - Existing Web site critique
 _Please go to our website at www.backblaze.com and look around.
 Provide at least 3 suggestions for improving the quality of our site UI from a technical perspective._